Or “Choosing a genre isn’t like choosing a face tattoo.”

 - It’s ok to love one genre for its entertainment value, but write in a whole other genre—you won’t even lose your street cred

-- It’s ok to decide you’ve told all the stories you want to tell in a certain genre, and change direction
+- It’s ok to decide you’ve told all the stories you want to tell in a certain genre, and pivot to a new direction

 - It’s fine if you want to keep writing in one genre while also writing in another, but it’s also fine to burn your boats and take on the new direction full time